 On this day, Sept.
 15, in hip-hop history...

-2009: As his career started to bubble, Man On The Moon: The End Of Day, the debut album from Cleveland-native Kid Cudi, was released on September 15, 2009.
-Cudi had signed to Kanye West’s G.O.O.D.
-Music imprint after Cudi delivered key contributions to Kanye’s 808′s & Heartbreak a year prior.
+2009: As his career started to bubble, Man on the Moon: The End of Day, the debut album from Cleveland native Kid Cudi, was released on Sept.
+15, 2009.
+The rapper had signed to Kanye West's G.O.O.D.
+Music imprint after delivering key contributions to Kanye's 808s & Heartbreak a year prior.